cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-messages.md

     )
 ```

-You will found out with practice how many tokens your accounts need for the tests.
+You will find out with practice how many tokens your accounts need for the tests.
 Start with any value.
 Create another `before` that will credit Alice and Bob from the faucet and confirm that they are rich enough to continue:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/signing-stargate/test/integration/stored-game-action.ts#L54-L79]
 const aliceCredit = {